 - Red Pepper Flakes: Sprinkle on for heat.
 (Be careful, a little goes a long way!)

 - Shallots/Onion: Add chopped shallot or onion to the pan to roast along with the green beans.

-- Bacon: Crumble some oven baked bacon over roasted green beans.
+- Bacon: Crumble crispy baked bacon over roasted green beans.